 Her interest took root and only grew stronger: She started a garden at her younger son’s school and began working alongside local farmers – when not reading up on plant varieties at the library.
 Since launching Edible Gardens LA, which builds, plants and sustains organic vegetable gardens under the simple moniker the story is in the soil, Kranz has become the go-to green thumb for everyone from chef Suzanne Goin to the Los Angeles County Museum of Art.

 When asked to share her inspirations, it’s no surprise she favors a sense of touch.
 Just take the hand-thrown ceramic plant pot she collaborated on with L.A.-based ceramicist Victoria Morris.
-(The very first batch arrived at our offices this week, fresh from the kiln.)
 Here are some more of Kranz’s favorite things:

 James English Vessels